 This semester will introduce terms, principles and mechanisms of vertebrate function, emphasizing mammalian systems, includes membranes, receptors, and body system anatomy and physiology.
 This semester will be a bit more comparative anatomy and physiology oriented than normal.
-The lab will be somewhat of a self- paced anatomy based coarse using the cat as a study tool.
-The schedule will follow the lectures schedule as close as possible.
-The basic plan for the lab is to use the cat dissection to identify a list of anatomical structures with a lab quiz over the previous lab structures at every lab.
 Hopefully there will be the opportunity to do some necropsy and lab presentation of clinical cases as they become available.